MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 > [!IMPORTANT]
 >
-> Always be sure to run the most recent version of SetupDiag.
-This ensures the latest functionality and fixes to known issues.
+> Microsoft recommends running the latest version of SetupDiag when running it manually.
+The latest version is available via the following [download link](https://go.microsoft.com/fwlink/?linkid=870142).
+Running the latest version ensures the latest functionality and fixes known issues.

 SetupDiag is a diagnostic tool that can be used to obtain details about why a Windows upgrade was unsuccessful.